 Firms in our sample say they invested a total of £46 billion in AI last year, and they intend to increase spending by 8.3% per year on average over the next three years.
 While the economic fallout from COVID-19 may cause them to reduce this figure, companies across industries are still likely to meet their goals to become more sophisticated in AI usage this year.

-The most spectacular progress is expected among industries still in early stages of AI maturity but where AI leaders, such as Netflix and Amazon, are showing the way.
+The most spectacular progress is expected among industries still in the early stages of AI maturity but where AI leaders, such as Netflix and Amazon, are showing the way.
 These include investment management, insurance, media, consumer/retail, and energy.
 Most will catch up in AI development, except for investment and media, which will stay considerably behind.

 Company size will continue to drive maturity.
 Firms with revenue over £20 billion have the greatest number of leaders at present and nearly all expect to be advancers and leaders in three years.
 Firms between £1 billion and £4.9 billion and those between £5 billion and £19.9 billion are now behind their larger peers but plan to make substantial progress.